 The Koorie preschool assistants program (KPSA) is supported by community-based organisations.

 Koorie preschool assistants work with kindergarten programs to:

 - enhance the access and participation of Koorie children in kindergarten programs

 - promote and assist in the delivery of Koorie inclusive programs

 - provide information and support to Koorie families and communities

 - support the attendance of Koorie children in kindergarten programs

 - encourage the involvement and participation of Koorie parents, families and carers in the development of kindergarten programs

 - assist in the development of kindergarten programs that embrace Koorie culture.

-For more information about early years services (including kindergarten programs):
+For more information about early childhood services for Koorie families (including kindergarten programs):